Jeremiah-David/vue-ai-prototype/DEVELOPMENT.md

 # Development Guide

-This document provides comprehensive guidelines for developing the Vue AI Prototype application.
+This document provides comprehensive guidelines for developing and extending the AI Alpha event creation platform.

 ## Quick Start